Are you looking for a specialist in cardiac pathologies?

 From temporary paralysis to severe disability, the consequences of a stroke are multiple and their severity depends on the speed of treatment.

-While therapeutic advances have made it possible to reduce mortality, this heart disease is the leading cause of death in adults over the age of 40.
+While therapeutic advances have made it possible to reduce mortality rates, this heart disease is the leading cause of death in adults over the age of 40.

 Myocardial infarction occurs after obstruction of several coronary arteries.
 As a result, the heart (myocardium) stops being supplied with blood and oxygen.

-Our team of professionals advise you to be careful if you experience the following symptoms:
+Our team of professionals advise you to get checked if you experience the following symptoms:

 - Pain in the chest and shoulder